aagricola/19-NM/02-week_PS/README.md

   - Variety

 ## Homework Assignment
-- Take two photographs with your phone or camera.
+- Take five or so photographs with your phone or camera.
 Continue to uses concepts we learned about unity when framing and composing your images.
-Using adjustments in photoshop, alter how the image is read or perceived.
-Tell one truth and one fiction.
-You can make drastic or subtle changes to make one image ring more true, and to manipulate the other to be less true.
-This assignment is based on Practices of Looking.
-We will look at these in class next week.
-You will turn in four files, two originals and two edits.

 ## Homework
 - Finish unity assignment if you have not already